Cannes Q&A: Next Entertainment World Exec Jang Kyungik on Why Korean Film Is Booming

-Sales banner Finecut will represent NEW product at the Cannes market, including Obsessed, an erotic romance starring Asian superstar Song Seung-hun; Haemoo, a maritime epic produced by Snowpiercer director Bong Joon-ho; and Fashion King, a teen drama based on the popular web cartoon of the same name.
+Sales banner Finecut will represent N.E.W. products at the Cannes market, including Obsessed, an erotic romance starring Asian superstar Song Seung-hun; Haemoo, a maritime epic produced by Snowpiercer director Bong Joon-ho; and Fashion King, a teen drama based on the popular web cartoon of the same name.

 The 42-year-old father of two sat down with THR in his office, located in the now-famous Gangnam district of Seoul, to discuss his company’s rapid rise in South Korea’s hypercompetitive film sector.

 I wanted to work with movies but also wanted to earn money with movies.
 I envisioned a systematic industrialization of the local film scene, to turn it into a full-fledged industry.
 We’re not directors or producers but still love movies and thought we could develop viable and efficient investment/distribution models.
 Though we’ve grown fast, I’d like to emphasize that we took baby steps with one film project at a time.
 Our annual net profit thus rose steadily each year, from $1 million, $2 million, $4 million and then $20 million last year.
 It’s our dream for N.E.W. to become a firm that will endure a century; it’s difficult for any endeavor to last three generations, but we strive to be a company that is created for and by passionate people, viable business structures and a unique culture.

 How does N.E.W.’s unconventional corporate environment help the business?